meowwtama/tp/docs/UserGuide.md

 Format: `borrow INDEX BOOKTITLE`

-* Borrow the book with `BOOKTITLE` to user `INDEX`
+* Borrow the book with `BOOKTITLE` to user `INDEX`.
 * The index refers to the index number shown in the displayed User List.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `borrow 2 I Love CS2103T CS2101` will record user index 2, borrows a book called "I Love CS2103T CS2101".
+* `borrow 2 b/I Love CS2103T CS2101` will record user index 2, borrows a book called "I Love CS2103T CS2101".
-* `borrow 4 The Hero with a Thousand Faces` will record user index 4, borrows a book called "The Hero with a Thousand Face".
+* `borrow 4 b/The Hero with a Thousand Faces` will record user index 4, borrows a book called "The Hero with a Thousand Face".

 ### Return a book from a user : `return`

 Return the book borrowed by a user.

-Format: `return INDEX`
+Format: `return INDEX BOOKTITLE`

-* Return the book borrowed by user `INDEX`
+* Return the book borrowed by user `INDEX` and `BOOKTITLE`.
 * The index refers to the index number shown in the displayed User List.
 * The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `return 2 b/I Love CS2103T CS2101` will record user index 2, returns a book called "I Love CS2103T CS2101".
+* `return 4 b/The Hero with a Thousand Faces` will record user index 4, returns a book called "The Hero with a Thousand Face".

 ### Donate a book from a user : `donate`